 Description: An apportionment factor is calculated for each eligible municipality using a formula consisting of the following equally weighted factors: adjusted municipal population, municipal sales tax collections, and municipality's relative ability to raise revenue.
-For UMSA, distributions have been fixed per State Statute.
+For the Unincorporated Municipal Service Area, distributions have been fixed per State Statute.